sh1vam-03/Taskey/docs/api/schedule_completion_api.md

 ## 1. Complete Schedule
 **Endpoint:** `POST /:id/complete`

-Marks a specific schedule as completed.
+Marks a specific schedule as completed for a specific date (defaulting to today).

 ### Path Parameters
 | Field | Type | Required | Description |